 Spring: Apr 9, 10, 12 <<<>>> summer

 Most arrive in late Apr and peak movement is in the first two weeks of May.
-Earlier dates are of two in Clay Co 5 Apr 2018 and one photographed at Holmes Lake, Lincoln 7 Apr 2017 that had been present about a week.
+Earlier dates are of singles in Hall Co 22 Mar 2019 and Seward Co 29 Mar 2019, two in Clay Co 5 Apr 2018, one photographed at Holmes Lake, Lincoln 7 Apr 2017 that had been “present about a week”, and one at Tamora WPA, Seward Co 7 Apr 2019.

 Summer: Breeding is generally confined to major wetland complexes; the highest breeding densities traditionally have been believed to occur in the Sandhills (Sharpe et al 2001).
 Breeding numbers at Crescent Lake NWR, Garden Co were estimated at 2500 in early Jun 1978 (Williams 1979) and about 1000 in early Jun 1979 (Fred Zeillemaker, personal communication).
 However, Dinan et al (2018), whose study area included Crescent Lake NWR, detected a total of only 48 Soras in the Sandhills during call-broadcast surveys in 2016-2017, indicating it is uncommon in this region.
 During the same study, 114 Soras were detected in the Rainwater Basin leading to an overall estimate of 813 (95% C.I.; 556, 1,188) in that region.